YaleGuo/Minis/README.md

 mvc,integrate with IoC. mapping request uri to controller method, use handleadapter to invocate method and process response, and use view resolver to render return message (JSP).

+Use jdbctemplate to access database, and connectionpool supported.